Book Launches | Conferences| Films| Pedagogy| Publications | Presentations & Podcasts | Workshops |

 Pedagogy

 Prof. Arie Kizel, Faculty of Education, University of Haifa (Israel) Masters students studying pedagogical development in educational systems in the Department of Learning and Instructional Sciences at the Faculty of… “Honoured to be presenting along with other global, leading Holocaust education organizations at Liberation75’s Holocaust Education and Antisemitism: Teaching for Today’s Classroom. www.liberation75.org” Transcript (PDF) A conversation with Drs.
-J. Matthew Huculak, Charlotte Schallié, Andrea Webb, with Becky Turner about how pedagogical resources are being developed for the Narrative Art and Visual Storytelling… Being a part of the Narrative Art and Visual Storytelling: In Holocaust & Human Rights Education project has been a huge honour and a great pleasure for me.
-I participated… Dr. Andrea Webb presented with teachers-in-training on their work with with the project at the BCSSTA Annual Conference.
+J. Matthew Huculak, Charlotte Schallié, Andrea Webb, with Becky Turner about how pedagogical resources are being developed for the Narrative Art and Visual Storytelling… Dr. Andrea Webb presented with teachers-in-training on their work with with the project at the BCSSTA Annual Conference.
 “Directly connected with the BC Social Studies and English Language Arts curriculum,… Under the guidance of Dr. Andrea Webb, Community Field Experience at UBC teacher candidates used our graphic narratives to create teaching materials for a variety of classrooms.
 Education that addresses… Under the guidance of Dr. Andrea Webb, Community Field Experience at UBC teacher candidates used our graphic narratives to create teaching materials for a variety of classrooms.
 Education that addresses… Under the guidance of Dr. Andrea Webb, Community Field Experience at UBC teacher candidates used our graphic narratives to create teaching materials for a variety of classrooms.
 Education that addresses… Under the guidance of Dr. Andrea Webb, Community Field Experience at UBC teacher candidates used our graphic narratives to create teaching materials for a variety of classrooms.
 Education that addresses… Under the guidance of Dr. Andrea Webb, UBC CFE teacher candidates used graphic narratives from our project to create teaching materials for a variety of classrooms.
 Education that addresses trauma…Notes from Haifa: Planning Holocaust Teaching Units

 Andrea Webb and Jasmine Wong Present at Liberation75